ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

     example.com.
 IN CAA 0 issue "example.net; \
       account-uri=https://example.net/account/1234; \
-      acme-methods=dns-01"
+      validation-methods=dns-01"
     example.com.
 IN CAA 0 issue "example.net; \
       account-uri=https://example.net/account/2345; \
-      acme-methods=http-01"
+      validation-methods=http-01"

-The following shows a zone file fragment in which only ACME method "dns-01" can be used, but non-ACME methods of issuance are also allowed.
+The following shows a zone file fragment in which ACME validation can only be used with the  challenge type "dns-01", but any non-ACME method can be used.

     example.com.
 IN CAA 0 issue "example.net; \
-      acme-methods=dns-01,non-acme"
+      validation-methods=dns-01,non-acme"

+The following shows a zone file fragment in which only ACME method "dns-01" can be used, as well as the use of a non-ACME method specified by the CA/Browser Forum.

+    example.com.
+IN CAA 0 issue "example.net; \
+      validation-methods=dns-01,cabf-br-domain-authorization-document"